Building Scalable Video Understanding Benchmarks through Sports: Related Works

-Automating annotation pipelines, even partially, is critical to developing large-scale datasets.~\cite{sbu_neurips2011} introduce the SBU dataset for image-text retrieval by pruning Flickr queries to pair queries with a set of images. \cite{conceptual_captions} introduce the Conceptual Captions dataset for image captioning by leveraging the ``Alt-text" HTML attribute in web images. \cite{redcaps} introduce the RedCaps dataset with over $12$ million image-text pairs harvested from curated sub-reddits. ~\cite{PontTuset_eccv2020} partially automate their annotation pipeline and collect multi-modal image annotations by asking annotators to describe an image through audio while simultaneously hovering their mouse over the region they are describing.
+\textbf{Automated annotation pipelines.} Automating annotation pipelines, even partially, is critical to developing large-scale datasets.
+For example, the SBU dataset~\cite{sbu_neurips2011} for image-text retrieval pruned and paired Flickr queries with a set of images, the Conceptual Captions dataset~\cite{conceptual_captions} for image captioning leveraged the ``Alt-text" HTML attribute in web images, and the RedCaps dataset~\cite{redcaps} harvested $12$ million image-text pairs from curated subreddits.
+Meanwhile,~\cite{PontTuset_eccv2020} partially automate their annotation pipeline and collect multi-modal image annotations by asking annotators to describe an image through audio while simultaneously hovering their mouse over the region they are describing.
 We hope that our fully automated pipeline, \ASAP, will help create long and densely annotated video datasets at an unprecedented scale.